stuNero/dnd_game/README.md

 - Character creation and stats
 - Inventory and equipment management
 - Console-based UI with menus

+## Notes
+- In git bash the text is sometimes decoded incorrectly and menus work incorrectly, please use PowerShell or terminal

 ## Controls
 - ↑ / ↓     Menu navigation